IJCAI2021 Artificial Intelligence for Education

 - lessons learned.

-The format is the standard double-column AAAI Proceedings Style and single blind.
-The author kit can be found at https://ijcai-21.org/docs/authors_response_template.zip.
+The paper should be formatted to the standard IJCAI 2021 template.
+The author kit can be found at https://www.ijcai.org/authors_kit.

 We will encourage submissions of works-in-progress and extended abstracts, in addition to full length papers.
 All submissions will be peer-reviewed.
 Some will be selected for spotlight talks, and some for the poster session.
 A poster session has been a highly effective form of communicating early stage research, compared to full presentations.
 In combination with oral representations, the accepted papers will get audience attention and lead to a very interactive, feedback based poster session.